kintone-labs/kintone-ios-sdk/docs/docs/reference/app.md

 ### getViews(_ app: Int?, _ lang: LanguageSetting?,_ isPreview: Bool?)

-> Gets the View settings of a an App.
+> Gets the View settings of an App.

 **Parameter **